intel/scikit-learn-intelex/INSTALL.md

 python setup.py build --abs-rpath
 ```

-**Note:** if building `scikit-learn-intelex` from source with this option, it will use the oneDAL library with which it was compiled. oneDAL has dependencies on other libraries such as TBB, which is also distributed as a python package through `pip` and as a `conda` package.
+**Note:** when building `scikit-learn-intelex` from source with this option, it will use the oneDAL library with which it was compiled. oneDAL has dependencies on other libraries such as TBB, which is also distributed as a python package through `pip` and as a `conda` package.
 By default, a conda environment will first try to load TBB from its own packages if it is installed in the environment, which might cause issues if oneDAL was compiled with a system TBB instead of a conda one.
-In such cases, one might want to either uninstall TBB from pip/conda (it will be loaded from the oneDAL library which links to it), or modify the order of search paths in environment variables like `${LD_LIBRARY_PATH}`.
+In such cases, it is advised to either uninstall TBB from pip/conda (it will be loaded from the oneDAL library which links to it), or modify the order of search paths in environment variables like `${LD_LIBRARY_PATH}`.

 ## Build from Sources with `conda-build`